Are Border Collies Good Family Dogs?

 Border Collies are well-loved for their looks.
 They are lithe animals which have a very athletic build.
 They are not as muscular as some dog breeds, but they are wiry and have lots of energy.
 If a Pit Bull is a body builder, the Border Collie is a long distance runner.

 Their physical prowess is no coincidence.
 They were a breed specifically developed to be a dog which has stamina.
 Farm-work is arduous and requires long days.
-As a shepherd dog, Border Collies will be used to herd sheep and other animals across fields.
-They need to be able to intimidate animals much bigger than they into doing what they want.
+As a type of Shepherd dog, Border Collies will be used to herd sheep and other animals across fields.
+They need to be able to intimidate animals much bigger than themselves into doing what they want.
 Despite their relatively small physical size, they are a domineering presence.

 Border Collie temperament and behavior